AMAAPPIAH-DANQUAH/simple_shell/README.md

 SOME TASKS UNDERTAKEN FOR THE SIMPLE SHELL

-The Simple shell created isable to:
+The Simple shell created is able to:

 - Display a prompt and wait for the user to type a command.
 A command line always ends with a new line.
 - The prompt is displayed again each time a command has been executed.